-Saudi Arabia finally saw women vote for the first time in 2015, so Vatican City is now the only country where men have voting rights but women don't.
-Now equal voting rights are the norm, it's hard to imagine quite what a moment it was when women first trooped to the electoral boxes to make their mark in a general election on this day in 1893.
+Even Saudi Arabia finally saw women vote for the first time in 2015, so now equal voting rights for men and women are the norm, it's hard to imagine quite what a moment it was when women first trooped to the electoral boxes to make their mark in a general election on this day in 1893.

 It was New Zealand's women who garnered support from male politicians, and won themselves this right, decades before the US or the UK.
 Defying the predictions of anti-suffragists, New Zealand women cast their vote in a general election for the first time ever on this day in 1893.
 It would be 40 years, however, before New Zealand got its first female MP.

 We are toasting those brave New Zealand women, and the men whose support was critical to them, with a Kiwi Bellini.

 All editorial and photography on diffordsguide.com is copyright protected

 © Odd Firm of Sin 2023